mattpolzin/OpenAPIKit/documentation/validation.md

 There are two ways to define validations:
 1. Using the various `validating()` helper methods on the `Validatior`.
-2. Directly creating values of the `Validation` type.
+2. Creating values of the `Validation` type.

-The first approach can be much more concise for most light-weight validations.
-The second approach is more verbose but it offers cleaner support for one validation producing more than one error.
+The first approach can be more concise for most light-weight validations.
+The second approach is more verbose but it offers cleaner support for one validation producing more than one error and provides opportunities to compose validations together.
 In either case, the context of a validation is (a) the entire `OpenAPI.Document`, (b) the value being validated, and (c) the coding path of the value being validated.

 #### `Validator.validating()`